-- If including technical terms use the plain English term first, followed by the technical term in brackets – eg. difficulty swallowing (dysphagia).
+- If including technical terms use the plain English term first, followed by the technical term in brackets – for example, 'difficulty swallowing (dysphagia)'.

-- Use contractions (eg. You’re or can’t) but don’t overuse and avoid with sensitive information such as ‘No-one can tell you how long you’ll live’.
+- Use contractions (such as you’re or can’t) but don’t overuse and avoid with sensitive information such as ‘No one can tell you how long you’ll live’.
 Using a contraction in this sentence can make it sound flippant.

-- Avoid adverbs, but include them where they are helpful, eg. ‘The nurse gently puts the tube into your bladder’.
+- Try to avoid adverbs, but include them where they are helpful.
+For example, ‘the nurse gently puts the tube into your bladder’.

-- Include clear calls to action (the pink link) where appropriate – for example, ‘See your doctor if you have any of these symptoms.
+- Include clear calls to action (the pink link) where appropriate – ‘Find out about possible treatments for your cancer'.

 - Don’t use italics, capitals (in words such as Doctor or Radiographer), underlining or exclamation marks.

-- Generally avoid using bold text unless it is important to emphasise something (eg. side effects that need to be reported urgently to a doctor).
+- Generally avoid using bold text unless it is important to emphasise something (for example, side effects that need to be reported urgently to a doctor).

 - Avoid saying patient – use the term ‘people with cancer’.

-- Don’t use Oxford commas unless the sentence becomes difficult to understand without them: an Oxford comma is a comma used after the penultimate item in a list of three or more items, before ‘and’ or ‘or’ (eg. a meal, salad, and a drink).
+- Don’t use Oxford commas unless the sentence becomes difficult to understand without them: an Oxford comma is a comma used after the penultimate item in a list of three or more items, before ‘and’ or ‘or’ (for example a meal, salad, and a drink).

 - Use UK English and don’t use Americanisms, including American spellings.
-Verbs should end in -ise, not -ize eg. recognise.
+Verbs should end in -ise, not -ize, for example recognise.

 - Avoid sentence fragments – see http://grammar.ccc.commnet.edu/grammar/fragments.htm